 To help you find money to bolster your budget, we want to make you aware of a program offered by Beyond Energy.
-The program helps companies with electric forklift fleets make money from California’s Low Carbon Fuel Standard (LCFS).
+The program allows companies with electric forklift fleets to make money from California’s Low Carbon Fuel Standard (LCFS).
 It monetizes sustainable practices like using material handling equipment powered by low carbon electricity.

 Beyond Energy works with logistics firms, grocers, health care companies, beverage companies, and other warehousing operations at more than 200 facilities across California.
 Here is what you need to know to decide if the program is right for you.

 Beyond Energy is a regulated party in California’s LCFS program.
 They aggregate LCFS credits and reinvest the value into sustainable operations, focusing on forklift fleets and truck refrigeration units.

 The California Air Resources Board (CARB) designated electricity used in forklifts as a low carbon fuel effective January 1, 2016.
 Since then, electricity used in forklifts can generate credits in the program.